kyrim/eye-pi/README.md

 # Eye Pi

-Eye Pi is a C++ and Node implementation of motion detection (using OpenCV) to be used on a RaspberryPi Zero with a camera, and streamed to a browser.
+Eye Pi is a motion detection application written in C++ and Node.js for the [Raspberry Pi](https://www.raspberrypi.org/) with a camera attached.

 ### Current implementation
- - OpenCV detection of movement (simple implementation for now)
+ - OpenCV detection of movement.
- - C++ to Node communication using [Node.js Native abstractions](https://github.com/nodejs/nan)
+ - C++ to Node communication using [Node.js Native abstractions](https://github.com/nodejs/nan)..
- - Uses [cmake-js](https://github.com/cmake-js/cmake-js) and [CMake](https://cmake.org/), rather than node-gyp for easier OpenCV compiling
+ - Uses [cmake-js](https://github.com/cmake-js/cmake-js) and [CMake](https://cmake.org/), rather than node-gyp for easier OpenCV compiling.
- - Streaming to the browser using WebSockets
+ - Streaming of camera frames to the browser using WebSockets.

 ### Todos
- - Use GridFS and MongoDB to store video and motion detection events
+ - Use GridFS and MongoDB to store video and motion detection events.
- - Timeline view of motion detection events and scrubbing (in browser)
+ - Timeline view of motion detection events and scrubbing (in the browser).
- - Better motion detection
+ - Better motion detection implementation (currently very simple).

 License
 ----